 - Urinary incontinence

 Your health professional will perform a thorough medical history check and determine whether hydrotherapy is suitable for you.
 Once you have received the OK, a physiotherapist will create a tailored exercise program for you to complete in the pool to achieve the greatest benefit from your hydrotherapy program!

 Hydrotherapy is an effective, safe, and fun rehabilitation that can assist with many common conditions such as lower back pain and arthritis.
 By using the properties of water, your body can receive benefits even greater than can be achieved on land through standard therapy.

 What to do now?

 If you or someone you know may benefit from hydrotherapy, give us a call at Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All of our clinicians are mobile and come to your own home to conduct an examination.
-Give us a call on 1300 122 884 to book a consultation today.
+Give us a call on 1300 122 884 to book your mobile physiotherapy today.

 Written by Tony Wu